darsain/laravel-console/README.md

 # Laravel Console

-In-browser console bundle for Laravel PHP framework.
+In-browser console for Laravel PHP framework.

-This bundle executes your code within `console::Console@post_execute` controller context, and displays the produced output.
+This bundle executes your code within `ConsoleController@postExecute` controller context, and displays the produced output.

 The purpose is to easily test your stuff without creating garbage routes and controllers just to run something, ...
 I'm sure you know what I'm talking about :)